GonzalezLab/T-lex3/README.md

 | -minP | | minimum number of TE calls to estimate the TE frequency ( default: 1 )|

 ### **EXAMPLES**
 A small dataset example is provided.
-This dataset correspond only to a few TEs in an individual Drosophila melanogaster strain.
+This dataset correspond only to a few TEs in an individual _Drosophila melanogaster_ strain.
+In addition, different results for the combination of individual strains are available.
 Run the following command lines in the "example" folder.

     perl tlex-open-v2.5.pl \
     -O example \
     -A 95 \
     -pairends yes \
-    -noFilterTE \
     -T TElist_example.txt \
     -M TEannotation_example.txt \
     -G genome_example.fa \